vouksh/PingLogger/README.md

 # PingLogger #
 ### Version 3 ###
 Download the latest release from [Here](https://github.com/vouksh/PingLogger/releases/latest)
+ClickOnce version availble from [Here](https://pinglogger.lexdysia.com/clickonce)

 [![Build Status](https://dev.azure.com/lexDysia/PingLogger/_apis/build/status/Unified%20Windows%20Pipeline?branchName=master)](https://dev.azure.com/lexDysia/PingLogger/_build/latest?definitionId=12&branchName=master)

+## Running Requirements ##
+Now cross-platform.
+Binaries only issued for Windows
+Windows binaries are fully self-contained and do not require .NET Core 5.0 to be installed prior.

 ## Features ##
 * Offers several distribution methods
   * ClickOnce application for Windows easy install/deployment.
 [Get it here](https://pinglogger.lexdysia.com/clickonce)
   * Windows Installer that defaults to C:\PingLogger.
 Smaller download, and allows for easy removal.
+  * Single File (unfortunately is 4 files distributed from a single zip) that can run anywhere.
 * Allows for many simultaneous hosts to be logged at one time.
   * Only limit is your network capabilities.
   * Verifies that the host exists before starting.